5G-MAG/Getting-Started/pages/5g-core-network-components/tutorials/5gnetwork.md

 ### Optional: Adding an external GPS reference clock

-Ideally the SDR (USRPs) are connected to a 10 MHz external reference clock or GPSDO, although this is not a strict requirement.
-In our tests, many COTS UEs were only able to connect to the gNB with the use of an external reference clock.
-We recommend using the [Leo Bodnar GPSDO](https://www.leobodnar.com/shop/index.php?main_page=product_info&cPath=107&products_id=234&zenid=5194baec39dbc91212ec4ac755a142b6) for that purpose.
+Ideally the USRPs should be connected to a 10 MHz external reference clock or GPSDO, although this is not a strict requirement.
+In our tests, many COTS UEs were only able to connect to the gNB when using an external reference clock.
+If this is the case, we recommend using the [Leo Bodnar GPSDO](https://www.leobodnar.com/shop/index.php?main_page=product_info&cPath=107&products_id=234&zenid=5194baec39dbc91212ec4ac755a142b6) for that purpose.

 To configure the Leo Bodnar GPSDO follow